Mental accounting: Public policy

 Mental accounting can also be utilized in public economics and public policy.
 Inherently, the way that people (and therefore tax-payers and voters) perceive decisions and outcomes will be influenced by their process of mental accounting.
 Policy-makers and public economists could potentially apply mental accounting concepts when crafting public systems, trying to understand and identify market failures, redistribute wealth or resources in a fair way, reduce the saliency of sunk costs, limiting or eliminating the Free-rider problem, or even just when delivering bundles of multiple goods or services to taxpayers.
 The following examples exist where mental accounting applied to public policy and programs produced positive outcomes.

 A good example of the importance of considering mental accounting while crafting public policy is demonstrated by authors Justine Hastings and Jesse Shapiro in their analysis of the SNAP (Supplemental Nutritional Assistance Program).
 They "argue that these findings are not consistent with households treating SNAP funds as fungible with non-SNAP funds, and we support this claim with formal tests of fungibility that allow different households to have different consumption functions" Put differently, their data supports Thaler's (and the concept of mental accounting's) claim that the principle of fungibility is often violated in practice.
 Furthermore, they find SNAP to be very effective, calculating a marginal propensity to consume SNAP-eligible food (MPCF) out of benefits received by SNAP of 0.5 to 0.6.
 This is much higher than the MPCF out of cash transfers, which is usually around 0.1.

 The implications of taxation policy on taxpayers was examined through mental accounting principles in Optimal Taxation with Behavioral Insights.
 The research paper applied the ideology of the three pillars of optimal taxation, and incorporated mental accounting concepts (as well as misperceptions and internalities).
 Outcomes included novel economic insights, including application of nudges present in optimal taxation frameworks, and challenging the Diamond-Mirrlees productive efficiency result and the Atkinson-Stiglitz uniform commodity taxation proposition, finding they are more likely to fail with behavioral agents.

 In the paper Public vs. Private Mental Accounts: Experimental Evidence from Savings Groups in Colombia, it was demonstrated that mental accounting can be exploited to help nudge people towards saving more.
 The study found that publicly creating a savings goal greatly increased the savings rate of participants when compared to the control and those who set savings goals privately.
 The power of the labeling effect was observed to vary based on the savings success history of the participants.

-Mental accounting plays a powerful role in our decision-making processes.
-It is important for public policy experts, researchers, and policy-makers continue to explore the ways that it can be utilized to benefit public welfare.